PARCO: Parallel AutoRegressive Models for Multi-Agent Combinatorial Optimization: Experiments

 \subsection{Analysis}

-\paragraph{Effect of Communication Layers} We showcase the importance of Communication Layers in \cref{fig:bar_plot}(a).
-We benchmark different ways to modify decoder queries (see \cref{subsec:parco-decoder}) with 1) No communication (only context features), 2) MLP, 3) MHA, 4) our transformer-based Communication Layers.
-Our Communication Layers consistently outperform other methods. \cref{fig:bar_plot}(b) further shows the effect of communication, which can not only improve performance but also reduce training time by reducing the number of steps, thereby offsetting the additional latency introduced by the Communication Layers.
+\paragraph{Effect of Communication Layers} We showcase the importance of Communication Layers in \cref{fig:communication_layer_types_ablation}.
+We benchmark different ways to obtain decoder queries (see \cref{subsec:parco-decoder}) with 1) No communication (W/o Comm., i.e., with only context features), 2) MLP, 3) MHA, 4) our transformer-based Communication Layers (Comm.).
+Our Communication Layers consistently outperform other methods. \cref{fig:ffsp_communication_num_steps_times_ablation} shows decoding steps and training times on the FFSP for $N=50$. \our{} greatly reduces the number of steps and training times, with Communication Layers further reducing them through better coordination, especially at a higher number of agents $M$.

 \paragraph{Effect of Conflict Handlers}